fleschutz/LSS/README.md

 Mode 6 - List nontrivial solutions
 ----------------------------------
-This mode lists nontrivial solutions by using a shotgun algorithm with a start value of **x** (1 million by default).
+This mode lists nontrivial solutions by using a shotgun algorithm.
+The argument is an exponent defining a value range for x, the default value of 6 means: x=[10^6..10^7].

 Executing: `./a.out 6` (for n = [0..1000]) returns the following output: [nontrivial_solutions.txt](Solutions/nontrivial_solutions.txt) (uses function listNontrivialSolutions(), took hours and hours).